We work with more than 300 partners to bring you better travel deals

-When is the best time to book flights to Boise?
+When is the best time to book a flight to Boise?

 Which day is cheapest to fly to Boise?

-To get the best value, try booking a flight in the morning when visiting Boise.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Boise.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 A visit to Boise brings with it the chance to enjoy some of America’s most breathtaking natural scenery, with the Rocky Mountains so close by.
 Ski in the winter, hike and mountain bike in the summer, or relax with a fishing rod by an idyllic stream.

 The city itself is the largest in the state and offers everything that visitors will need, without being at all stressful.
 There are also plenty of museums, such as the old State Penitentiary, an engaging Museum of Basque Culture (as many Basque people settled in Idaho), as well as the Boise Art Museum, which showcases local talent.

 Within town, nature lovers can find out more about the local flora and fauna at the Botanical Gardens (which becomes a Christmas wonderland in December) and the World Centre for Birds of Prey, where expert guides will introduce visitors to some of the local residents.